-- 1 Log on to the Agent Manager Console computer using an account that is a member of the OnePointOp ConfgAdms group.
-For more information about groups and permissions, see Section 1.3, "Understanding Requirements and Permissions," on page 16. - 2 Start the Agent Manager Console in the NetIQ Sentinel Agent Manager program group. - 3 In the left pane, expand Agent Manager Agent Manager Console, and then expand Configuration. - 4 Click central computers. - 5 In the right pane, click the central computer for the agent you want to configure. - 6 On the Action menu, click Properties. - 7 On the Managed Computers tab, click the computer with the agent you want to configure. - 8 Click Settings. - 9 Specify the appropriate values on the Properties tabs.
+- 1 Log on to the Agent Manager Console computer using an account that is a member of the OnePointOp ConfgAdms group. - 2 Start the Agent Manager Console in the NetIQ Sentinel Agent Manager program group. - 3 In the left pane, expand Agent Manager Agent Manager Console, and then expand Configuration. - 4 Click central computers. - 5 In the right pane, click the central computer for the agent you want to configure. - 6 On the Action menu, click Properties. - 7 On the Managed Computers tab, click the computer with the agent you want to configure. - 8 Click Settings. - 9 Specify the appropriate values on the Properties tabs.
 For more information about the fields on a window, click Help. - 10 Click OK.